ton-community/vscode-func/README.md

-# func-vscode
+# FunC Language Support for VS Code

-[Draft] This extension enables support for FunC in VS Code.
+This extension enables support for FunC in VS Code.

 ## Features